 Retailers benefit from:

 converting tracking moments to merchandising moments;

 seamless returns (according to the Pitney Bowes Global Ecommerce Study, 92% of consumers will buy again from a brand if returns are easy); and

 “The Publisher” – a 24/7 self-service CMS (content management system) that allows retailers to customize their branded post-purchase experience in minutes.

 “Consumers are going to love Consumer Connect for the brand-consistent immersive experience,” said Snyder.
 “Retailers will love Consumer Connect because it will help to drive sales, decrease call center volumes, and increase customer loyalty.”

 Why post-purchase matters and the consequences of getting it wrong

 According to the Pitney Bowes Global Ecommerce Study, 90% of online shoppers in the US will take an action that can hurt a retailer’s brand in response to a bad post-purchase experience.
-Their reactions range from sharing their frustrations on social media to never purchasing from the offending site again.
-Among millennials, 30% will go public about their poor experience, complaining in an online review or social media post, potentially affecting the buying decisions of their entire social networks.
+Their reactions range from sharing frustrations on social media to never purchasing from the offending site again.
+Among millennials, 30% will go public about their poor experience to complain in an online review or social media post, potentially affecting the buying decisions of their entire social networks.